juniorrojas/algovivo/README.md

 ## quick start

-To use in the browser, you can download the compiled ES6 module [algovivo.module.min.js](build/algovivo.module.min.js) and compiled WASM [algovivo.wasm](./build/algovivo.wasm).
+**Just one HTML file, no installation needed**

-You can create a simple simulation with one triangle and two muscles, where one muscle is controlled by a periodic signal, by adding the following code inside a `<script type="module"></script>` tag in your HTML file.
+You can create a simple simulation with one triangle and two muscles, where one muscle is controlled by a periodic signal, with the following HTML code.

 <img src="media/periodic.gif" width="250px">